Understanding Low Water Pressure in Sydney Homes

-Adequate water pressure is essential for daily activities - from satisfying showers to efficient appliance operation.
-Low pressure is frustrating, while excessively high pressure damages plumbing.
+If you're dealing with low water pressure in your Sydney home, you're not alone.
+Adequate water pressure is essential for daily activities — from satisfying showers to efficient appliance operation.
+Low pressure is frustrating, whilst excessively high pressure can damage your plumbing system over time.

 Normal Water Pressure Range

 Ideal residential water pressure is 45-60 PSI (pounds per square inch).
-Pressure below 40 PSI is considered low, while above 80 PSI can damage fixtures and pipes.
+Pressure below 40 PSI is considered low, whilst above 80 PSI can damage fixtures and pipes.

 Common Causes of Low Water Pressure